benediktkr/aws-demo/README.md

 # aws-demo

-This is a demo of how to set up a Docker Swarm in AWS, running a simple container ([joshuaconner/hello-world-docker-bottle](https://github.com/joshuaconner/hello-world-docker-bottle)) and deployed with a CI/CD server.
+This is a demo of how to set up a Docker Swarm in AWS.

 ![the cloud](http://s2.quickmeme.com/img/a7/a736c13ea9c5ad4687ceaf214c95ba2b61c41805e1e5a73877f5fd6924abd6dc.jpg)